nixworks/public/news/2016/09/13/README.md

 ##### Chelsea Manning
 ### [Imprisoned former American Army intelligence analyst and transgender person Chelsea Manning, who is serving a 35-year sentence at Fort Leavenworth, will have the military provide the costs of gender reassignment surgery.
 She was convicted by court-martial in July 2013 of violations of the Espionage Act and other offenses, after disclosing to WikiLeaks nearly three-quarters of a million classified or unclassified but sensitive military and diplomatic documents. ](/news/2016/09/13/imprisoned-former-american-army-intelligence-analyst-and-transgender-person-chelsea-manning-who-is-serving-a-35-year-sentence-at-fort-leave.md)
-_Context: gender reassignment, Chelsea Manning, Fort Leavenworth, Espionage Act, WikiLeaks_
+_Context: Fort Leavenworth, gender reassignment, Chelsea Manning, Espionage Act, WikiLeaks_

 ##### The Bronx
 ### [The Cuban-born American arsonist who torched 87 people in March 1990 at The Bronx Happy Land fire, Julio Gonzalez, dies in prison at the age of 61. ](/news/2016/09/13/the-cuban-born-american-arsonist-who-torched-87-people-in-march-1990-at-the-bronx-happy-land-fire-julio-gonza-lez-dies-in-prison-at-the-ag.md)
-_Context: Julio Gonzalez, Happy Land fire, The Bronx_
+_Context: The Bronx, Happy Land fire, Julio Gonzalez_

 ##### Rodrigo Duterte
 ### [Philippine president Rodrigo Duterte accuses the Liberal Party of former president Benigno Aquino III and their allies of orchestrating an impeachment complaint against him regarding his anti-drug campaign. ](/news/2016/09/13/philippine-president-rodrigo-duterte-accuses-the-liberal-party-of-former-president-benigno-aquino-iii-and-their-allies-of-orchestrating-an-i.md)